Setting up your first home

 - Holding deposit

-From the 28 February 2020, there are special rules that a landlord or letting agent has to follow when asking for a holding deposit.
+There are special rules that a landlord or letting agent has to follow when asking for a holding deposit.

 - Furniture and household items

 Furniture projects and charities can provide free or low cost second hand furniture and electrical and household items for people on low incomes or benefits.
 In some circumstances, you might be able to apply to the Discretionary Assistance Fund for a grant.